 A DIVISION PLAYER - FINALLY!

-• 2 min read
+- 2 min read

 By Greg Herenda

-I was very fortunate to have grown up and played with and against some really good players in my time.
-Living in Hudson County there were tough and great players from every neighborhood and town around.
-In my very own neighborhood I played against older guys that made me better from day one.I would play all day at 82 nd street park and then all night under the street lights of the 79th Street courts first with my brother Bill and our neighbor friends and then eventually with Dan Callandrillo who went on to be the all-time score in the Big East and some straight up ballers.
+I was very fortunate to have grown up and played with and against some really phenomenal players in my time.
+Living in Hudson County there were tough, great players from every neighborhood and surrounding town.
+In my very own neighborhood, I played against older guys that made me better from day one.
+I would play all day at the 82nd street park and then all night under the street lights of the 79th Street courts - first with my brother Bill and our neighbor friends, and then eventually with Dan Callandrillo, who later led the Big East in scoring during his sophomore season at Seton Hall (1979-80) and again as a senior (1981-82).
+I learned a lot going up against some straight up ballers !

-When I got older I ventured to Jersey City and found out that my game had to translate better to the high paced city game of White Eagle Hall, where the Miracle of St Anthony was born.
-There we would whoosh young Bobby and Danny Hurley off of the floor as coach Hurley let a St Peters Prep guy workout with the great early Friar teams.
+When I got older I ventured to Jersey City and found out that my game had to translate better to the high-paced city game of White Eagle Hall, where the Miracle of St Anthony was born.
+There we would whoosh young Bobby and Danny Hurley off of the floor as coach Hurley let a St Peter's Prep guy workout with the great early Friar teams.

 Comments